-9.4 Other Choroidal Functions
+10.4 Other Choroidal Functions

 There have been other reasons proposed for the large blood flow in the choroid.
-The amount of light energy delivered to the retina by incoming light is insufficient to cause a significant elevation in temperature and thus is an unlikely explanation [37].
+The amount of light energy delivered to the retina by incoming light is insufficient to cause a significant elevation in temperature and thus is an unlikely explanation [31].
 It is possible that the high metabolism in the outer retina may produce enough heat to require mechanisms to reduce the local temperature.
 The high blood flow may help conduct heat away from the outer retina/RPE complex.
 The choroid contains melanocytes which improve optical function by absorbing scattered light and may also indirectly protect against oxidative stress.
-These melanocytes exist in an environment of high O2 partial pressure, which along with the light exposure may be a risk factor for malignant transformation to melanoma.
-Melanocytes in human RPE are particularly rich in zinc and may serve as a reservoir for this metal ion [38-40].
+These melanocytes exist in an environment of high O2 partial pressure, which, along with the light exposure, may be a risk factor for malignant transformation to melanoma.
+Melanocytes in human RPE are particularly rich in zinc and may serve as a reservoir for this metal ion [32-34].

-9.5 Imaging the Choroid
+10.5 Imaging the Choroid

 Because of its localization between the overlying pigmented RPE and the underlying opaque and rigid fibrous sclera, the choroid is difficult to visualize with conventional imaging.
 Methods employing light reflection or fluorescence generation are impeded by the pigment in the RPE and choroid.
 Conventional OCT is affected by the effects of melanin and also the scattering properties of the blood and blood vessels.
-The choroid is a deeper structure and the depth affects the detection sensitivity.
+The choroid is a deeper structure and the depth, which affects the detection sensitivity.

-9.5.1 Angiography
+10.5.1 Angiography

 Fluorescein is stimulated by blue light with a wavelength between 465 and 490 nm and emits at a green light with the peak of the emission spectral curve ranging between 520 and 530 nm and a curve extending to approximately 600 nm.
 Both the excitation and emission spectra from fluorescein are blocked in part by melanin pigment, which acts to decrease visualization of the choroid.
 Fluorescein extravasates rapidly from the choriocapillaris and fluoresces in the extravascular space, and this also prevents delineation of the choroidal anatomy.
 The analysis of the choroid using fluorescein angiography is also limited by light absorption and scattering by the pigment in the RPE and choroid and by the blood in the choroid.
 Gross filling of the choroid can be seen, as can the converse, choroidal filling defects.
-Diseases causing arteritis such as giant cell arteritis or Wegener's granulomatosis can cause regions of decreased perfusion of the choroid.
-The actual visualization of the various vessels in the choroid is not practical with fluorescein angiography.
-Therefore estimations of vascular density of the choroid are not easily done.
-On the other hand, fluorescein angiography is ideal for visualizing retinal vascular abnormalities and many forms of choroidal neovascularization (CNV), particularly classic CNV.
+Diseases causing arteritis, such as giant cell arteritis or Wegener's granulomatosis can cause regions of decreased perfusion of the choroid, but actual vessels are not visualized.
+Therefore, estimations of vascular density of the choroid are not easily done with fluorescein angiography.
+On the other hand, fluorescein angiography is good for visualizing retinal vascular abnormalities and many forms of choroidal neovascularization (CNV), particularly Type 2 CNV.